To the untrained eye, salamanders can be difficult to distinguish from each other.

 Females lay eggs in late summer or fall that hatch into tadpoles about two months later.
 These lizards can grow up to 14 inches long.

-While they tend not to stray far from water, these types of salamanders in Missouri make good pets if you provide them with a habitat that includes rocks for sunbathing and leaves for burrowing, although it will be challenging for you to keep them out of the water!
+While they tend not to stray far from water, these salamanders in Missouri make good pets if you provide them with a habitat that includes rocks for sunbathing and leaves for burrowing, although keeping them out of the water will be challenging!

 11. Ozark Zigzag Salamand